Take your lunch break by Massoma

 My pain turned into purpose.
 Those struggles are now my strengths, and now I am in a position to help others.

-When stress results in disturbances to your health, such as poor sleep, poor concentration, attention-related problems, and the inability to do the things you usually do, then it's time to take action to improve your health.
+When stress results in disturbances to your health, such as poor sleep, poor concentration, attention-related problems, and the inability to do what you usually do, it's time to take action to improve your health.

 Eat Well for Less Stress

-If you feel like you depend on food for relief or are eating in excess, you may seek it to address your underlying anxiety and stress.
+If you feel like you depend on food for relief or are eating excessively, you may seek it to address your underlying anxiety and stress.

 Many of us reached for comfort foods during the pandemic.